 Fear chokes out freedom.

-Let me tell you why the enemy chooses to fight you so hard and so often.
+Let me tell you why the enemy chooses to fight you so hard and so often, my friend.

 1. You are the apple of God’s eye

 God’s children are His most prized possessions.
 My youth pastor, Matt Hart, said the enemy attacks us, God’s children, because that’s the only way he can touch God.
 The devil knows it breaks God’s heart when humans don’t accept God’s gift of salvation.